ghimire-aayush/The-Start/README.md

-I am starting to learn programming particularly for Data Science and Machine Learning purposes.
+I am learning programming particularly for Data Science and Machine Learning purposes.
 This portfio highlights my understanding and progress.